 We’ve hand-selected some of our favorite wedding cake servers to help you along!
 First, we love this set of exceptionally crafted peacock wedding cake server and knife set.
 This cake server set is sure to be a lasting keepsake for years to come.

 Next up, this set (#2) can be hand-stamped with “Mr. and Mrs.” with your new name, wedding date, or custom phrase or wording.
-The set in #3 features a cake server with matching cake forks, each stamped with the wedding date.
+The set shown in #3 features a cake server with matching cake forks, each stamped with the wedding date.

 Sea glass… on a cake server set?
 We found it!
 This set is perfect for a beach wedding.
 The cake server set in #5 reads ‘Love Sweet Love’, along with your names and “Established ___” with the date of your wedding.
 Finally, the server in #6 reads a sweet fairytale: “Once in awhile right in the middle of an ordinary life, love gives us a fairy tale.”